 Many of the chalets here used to be barns and farm buildings.
 Strict local rules insist that any new chalets must be built using the same Savoyard materials of wood, stone and slate – which gives Meribel a very traditional, authentic feel.

 Nearly all of the British tour operators have chalets in Meribel – whether it’s just one or dozens.
-To keep trawling multiple websites to a minimum instead search the lot on one of the big ski travel agents like Sno.
+To keep trawling multiple websites to a minimum instead search the lot on one of the big ski travel agents.

 Is the best Three Valleys ski holidays in Meribel?